 Yes, but the law changed somewhat effective January 1, 2013, to allow for a longer period of residence classification for discharged members of the military stationed in California.
-See also discussion below related to law changes concerning nonresident veterans and in-state tuition eligibility (AB 81 approved by Governor Brown on June 24, 2015, which, among other things, added Education Code section 68075.7).
+Additionally, for dependents of active duty military members, effective January 1, 2018, being "admitted to" a community college is also an appropriate basis for granting the residency exception for this group of students (see "Dependents of Active Military Members" section below).
+See also discussion below related to law changes concerning nonresident veterans and in-state tuition eligibility (SB 85 approved by Governor Brown on June 27,

+2017, which, among other things, modified Education Code section 68075.7 to reflect changes in related federal law).